 - ► Make certain the hinges are adequately secured with glue.
-If they come loose in flight accidents may result. - A Secure nylon hinges with instant glue, being careful not to glue the wing and airleron together. - B Align the center line of main wing with aileron. - Apply instant glue (CA glue, super glue).
+If they come loose in flight accidents may result. - A Secure nylon hinges with instant glue, being careful not to glue the wing and airleron together. - Align the center line of main wing with aileron.